Cappella (band): 2013-2021: Comeback

+Marcus Birks' death

+Marcus Birks died on 27 August 2021 from COVID after not taking the COVID-19 vaccine, aged 40.
+He is survived by Lis and their child.
+He had been a Covid denialist and spoke with the BBC in August 2021:

 "If you haven't been ill, you don't think you're going to get ill, so you listen to the [anti-vaccine] stuff.
-When you feel like you can't get enough breath, it's the scariest feeling in the world.
+When you feel like you can't get enough breath, it's the scariest feeling in the world."

-"First thing I am going tell all my family to do is get the vaccine and anybody I see, and as soon as I can get it, I am definitely getting it."

-In January 2022, the band revealed on their Instagram page that Lis Birks will step down as a performer and instead manage the band alongside Gianfranco Bortolotti.
-Simultanesouly, the group introduced the new lineup of singer Vikki Waters and rapper Steve Lewis.
-The band embarked on a european tour from March through October.
-In June, Steve Lewis left the group and was replaced with Jay McCurdy.